Alexisimonian/bank_test/README.md

 ## Running the code

 This code uses databases to save transactions made by specific users.
 Therefore, to run the code and its tests, initiate first required tables by typing the code in db/migrations.

 ## How it works

 `User.create` will create a new User with a unique id.
 We can then call on this user `credit(with_a_amount)` or `debit(with_a_amount)` to credit or debit their account with the specified amount.
 The transaction will automatically be saved into the database.
 To see all transactions made by a specific user, call `status` on it.
-This command will fetch into the database the transactions this user made.
+This command will fetch into the database the transactions this user previously made.